isuru89/oasis/docs/specs/common-spec.md

         ts.getDayOfMonth() >= currMonth.lengthOfMonth() - 7
 ```

-* Filter out events only in December evenings.
+* Filter out events only in evenings on December months.
 To match all criteria, we can use `allOf` parameter.
 ```yaml
 acceptsWithin:
   allOf: